 Endres is also revitalizing the school's string program.

 The 20th season will mark an all out effort for the Symphony.
 Grant Begelarian, director of Music for the Ford Foundation, will write a special anniversary symphony for a program next spring.
-It is expected that will be an evening concert; other concerts are held on Sunday afternoons.
+It is expected that will be an evening concert; other con-certs are held on Sunday afternoons.

 A SPECIAL committee will be appointed to set up the 20th aniversary celebration.

 James Thomas was recently named president of the Symphony Board, and three new members were added to replace resigning George Lawton and Sam Hudson.
 Robert Beyer, John R. Herb and Mrs. Marvin Sackett were named.
 Soon special leters will be sent out to follow up the May membership drive.

 Wayne Dunlap, who has been directing the group for 16 seasons, reports they have been practicing for about three weeks.
 He is "more than pleased" with the response, with over 95 reporting to each rehearsal.
 Among the new things in the symphony is a Stradivarius violin, the famed handmade European instrument.
 The Symphony will be working with a \$14,700 budget.

 SEVERAL Plymouth school students who attended summer music festivals at Interlochen near Traverse City will play in the Symphony this fall.
 They are: Robin Wideman, Jane Palmer, Stephanie Sanocki, Peter Sparling, Barb Boer, Andrew Wisniewski, Jeanne Thom and Pat Ross.
 And the Junior Symphony will be playing again, after a lapse of two years.
-Conductor Endres' background includes: Originally from Detroit, most of his school days were spent in Milford, Michigan.
+Conductor Endres' background in-

+Originally from Detroit, most of his school days were spent in Milford, Michigan.

 His first experience with instrumental music began back in elementary school where he took private lessons on the violin.
 As there was no school orchestra, he later changed to the trombone in order to participate in the band.

-While still a Junior in high school.
-Endres' music teacher, who is presently the tympanist with the Plymouth Symphony, gave him lessons on the string bass.
+While still a Junior in high school, Endres' music teacher, who is presently the tympanist with the Plymouth Symphony, gave him lessons on the string bass.
 Later he selected the string bass as a major instrument at college.
-In 1956 Endres became a member of the bass section of the Plymouth Symphony and continued with the Symphony for the 1956-57 and 1957-58 sea-
+In 1956 Endres became a member of the bass section of the Plymouth Symphony and continued with the Symphony for the 1956-57 and 1957-58 seaof the bass section of the Hillsdale and Ann Arbor Civic Orchestras and played with the Jackson Symphony.
+Endres continued his studies and in 1964 received a